temporalio/temporal-pause-resume-compensate/README.md

 ## Sample Int
 Demos various aspects of [Temporal](https://temporal.io) using the [Java SDK](https://github.com/temporalio/sdk-java).
 The sample is a apringboot application.

 The app will start 10 workflows.
 Each workflow has four activities and each activity has a chance to fail.
 Once an activity fails the workflow is paused.
 A signal is used to resume (retry) or fail workflow.
 Failing workflow triggers compensation and our SAGA, executed through a child workflow.
 Signals are sent to multiple workflows using a batch operation.
-The workflow definition is also provided as DSL (json) showing how to create an abstraction in front of a Temporal workflow.
+The workflow definition is provided as DSL (json) showing how to create an abstraction in front of a Temporal workflow.

 | Prerequisites |   | __ | Features       |  | __ | Patterns            | |
 |:--------------|---|----|----------------|--|----|---------------------|-|